Required Customer Documents

 2) Current student ID –Students who own a vehicle registered in Maryland must provide verification that they are currently enrolled in school.
 Students with vehicles registered in Maryland are not required to update their address of record with the Maryland Motor Vehicle Administration (MVA) as most other Maryland residents are required.

-3) Non-resident permit – If a vehicle is registered in any state other than Maryland, and the permit applicant is not establishing residence with a Maryland Drivers license, the permit applicant must obtain a non-resident permit from the MVA.
-The non-resident permit or receipt from the MVA(External Link) for the non-resident permit must be provided to the PABC Associate or at the community pick-up before a permanent (annual) permit/decal will be issued.
+3) Non-resident permit – If a vehicle is registered in any state other than Maryland, and the permit applicant is not documenting residency with a Maryland Driver's license, the permit applicant must obtain a non-resident permit from the MVA.
+The non-resident permit or receipt from the MVA for the non-resident permit must be provided to the PABC Associate or at the community pick-up before a permanent (annual) permit/decal will be issued.

 4) Military ID - A military ID must be shown to verify that an applicant is either active or reserve duty.
 Active members of our nation’s military, who own and operate a vehicle registered in Maryland, are not required to update their address of record with the MVA; most other Maryland residents are required to do so.